Skip to Main Content

 Introduction

-Film Studies situates motion pictures within a wider culture of images and sounds, comprising both contemporary media and diverse historical practices.
+The field of Film Studies situates motion pictures within a wider culture of images and sounds, comprising both contemporary media and diverse historical practices.
+Students in our program will develop a broad understanding of the medium, considering film as an art form, as a cultural industry, and as an innovative and developing technology with social, cultural, and political significance.
 The program offers students the analytical skills and historical and theoretical frameworks to critically assess contemporary visual culture, and in this way helps to prepare them for careers in film and media criticism; film programming and production; work in cultural institutions; and university research and teaching.

 Contact Us